openshift-labs/learn-katacoda/intro-openshift/resource-objects/05-creating-resource-objects.md

 }
 ```

-To create the route from the ``fqdn-route.json`` file we would run the command ``oc create -f fqdn-route.json``{{execute}}.
+To create the route from the ``coming-soon-fqdn.json`` file you would run the command:

+``oc create -f coming-soon-fqdn.json``{{execute}}.

 The output of the command would be the list of the resources created.

 ```
 route "coming-soon-fqdn" created
 ```

 The definition for this route had a unique value for ``route.metadata.name``, which wasn't previously in use.
-This means we now have two routes, as can be seen by running ``oc get routes``{{execute}}.
+If you now run:

+``oc get routes``{{execute}}

+you should see two routes listed.

 ```
-NAME               HOST/PORT                                                PATH      SERVICES      PORT       TERMINATION coming-soon        coming-soon-myproject.router.default.svc.cluster.local             coming-soon   8080-tcp coming-soon-fqdn   www.example.com                                                    coming-soon   8080-tcp   edge/Allow
+NAME               HOST/PORT                                                              PATH   SERVICES      PORT       TERMINATION coming-soon        coming-soon-myproject.2886795322-80-ollie01.environments.katacoda.com         coming-soon   8080-tcp coming-soon-fqdn   www.example.com                                                               coming-soon   8080-tcp   edge/Allow
 ```

 In the case of a route, ``oc create`` provides a sub command specifically for creating a route.
-We could therefore also have run ``oc create route`` using the command:
+You could therefore also have run ``oc create route`` using the command:

-``oc create route edge httpd-fqdn --service httpd --insecure-policy Allow --hostname www.example.com``
+``oc create route edge coming-soon-fqdn --service coming-soon --insecure-policy Allow --hostname www.example.com``

-To see the list of resource object types that ``oc create`` has more specific support for, run ``oc create --help``.
+To see the list of resource object types that ``oc create`` has more specific support for, run:

+``oc create --help``{{execute}}